Report Functions ARC 2017

 The Appointments and Remuneration Committee will be validly constituted when the majority of its members attend the meeting, either present or represented.
 The resolutions will be adopted by a majority vote among those in attendance, present or represented.

-Insofar as they are applicable and in a supplementary manner, the Board’s rules of operation will apply thereto.
 Without prejudice to the other tasks assigned to it by the Board of Directors, the Appointments and Remuneration Committee will have at least the following basic responsibilities:

 - To evaluate the competencies, knowledge and experience required in the Board of Directors.
-To this end, it will define the duties and skills required of the candidates to fill each vacancy, and it will evaluate the time and dedication needed for them to effectively perform their
+To this end, it will define the duties and skills required of the candidates to fill each vacancy, and it will evaluate the time and dedication needed for them to effectively perform their duties.

 - To establish a target for the representation of the under-represented gender on the Board of Directors, and prepare guidance on how to obtain said target.